VoronDesign/Voron-Documentation/sourcing.md

 ## Ordering Parts

-When purchasing, the sourcing guide and the boll of materials (BOM) are not the same.
+When purchasing, the sourcing guide and the bill of materials (BOM) are not the same.
 Be sure to refer to the BOM for all quantities.
 If unclear please see the [explanation of differences](#bill-of-materials-and-source-guide).

 *When purchasing small items, it is recommended to buy extras (round up).
 Having a few extra screws or connectors around may actually help you later.*